-We are a proud Independent Public School co-located on the West Morley and North Balga Primary School sites, with the administration situated at West Morley.
+We are a proud Independent Public School co-located on the West Morley, North Balga and Beechboro Primary School sites, with the administration situated at West Morley.
 We provide specialised language programs to meet the individual learning and social needs of students from Kindergarten to Year 2 who have been identified as having a Developmental Language Disorder (DLD).

-Families of our students are respected and valued as partners in education and are assisted in supporting their child's language development through parent workshops, parent/teacher meetings, student learning journeys, teacher, parent and speech pathologist goal setting meetings and exit meetings.
+Families of our students are respected and valued as partners in education and support their child's language development through parent workshops, parent/teacher meetings, and in-class support.
 Parent participation is also encouraged through involvement with the P&C and School Board.

-To be considered for placement, students need to be living within the North East Metropolitan suburbs, provide a speech pathology and psychometric / developmental assessment and a completed teacher or carer questionnaire.
+To be considered for placement, a speech pathology, psychometric / developmental assessment and a completed teacher or carer questionnaire need to be provided.
 A stringent selection process ensures places are offered to students who meet eligibility criteria and demonstrate both the highest need and strongest ability to successfully access the learning programs.